Paul Dax

-Paul Dax (1503–1561) was an Austrian artist.
+Paul Dax (1503–1561) was an artist from the Holy Roman Empire.
 Paul Dax is known for his self-portrait dating to 1530, considered to be the earliest autonomous self-portrait from Austria.

 Dax was born in the Tyrol.
 He led a very unsteady life, and after having gained reputation as a painter, he gave up art, and entered the army, engaging in several campaigns and the sieges of Naples, Florence, and Vienna.

 In 1530 he devoted himself to glass-painting, and his works, which are of considerable merit, are now in the court-house of Innsbruck, and in the town-hall at Ensisheim, Alsace.
 He also published several maps of his country.
 His death occurred in 1561.